tsitsimis/disjunctive-normal-networks/README.md

 [https://arxiv.org/pdf/1412.8534.pdf](https://arxiv.org/pdf/1412.8534.pdf)

 # Motivation
-The initial purpose of this project was an attempt to create a model with the simplicity and interpretability of Decision Trees combined with the differentiability and parameter tuning through backpropagation of Neural Networks.
+The initial purpose of this project was an attempt to create a model with the simplicity and interpretability of Decision Trees (DTs) combined with the differentiability and parameter tuning through backpropagation of Neural Networks.

 Initial thoughts included representing the decision tree split function as a sigmoid, combining half-spaces to form a polytope and then combining multiple polytopes to form the decision function.